go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

     Replace database name as appropriate.

-5. Allow database user to access the database created above by add following authentication rule to `pg_hba.conf`.
+5. Allow the database user to access the database created above by adding the following authentication rule to `pg_hba.conf`.

     For local database: